bowman2001/perplexdoc/content/doc/basic/linebreak/index.md

 When you are allowed to deviate from CommonMark regarding this one element, I strongly recommend the GitHub way.
 (See also: [Writing Markdown][hwl])

 ## Layout

+There shouldn’t be any difference in the rendered result.
+You need to check the file {$content/doc/basic/linebreak/index.md} to see the different syntax options in the Markdown content.

 ### Line Break {.h-p}
 {{% pangram %}}